deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/provider.md

 `getMethodList`

-This method get the list of available payment methods from a provider.
+This method gets the list of available payment methods from a provider.

 #### Parameters